vzhou842/victorzhou.com/content/posts/2019-02-14-why-webpack.md

 However, this didn’t fix the Dependencies problem: I still had to manually order files to satisfy all dependencies.
 To make matters worse, I now also had to care about stuff like not using `playSingleplayer` before assigning it.

-> One of the more interesting bugs I’ve fixed in my time was a result of this IIFE bundling — [**want to see if you can spot it**](https://victorzhou.com/blog/a-javascript-bug-i-had-once/)?
+> One of the most interesting bugs I’ve fixed in my time was caused by these IIFEs - <a href="/blog/a-javascript-bug-i-had-once/" target="_blank"><strong>want to see if you can spot it</strong></a>?

 ## Stage 4: Webpack

-2 years after starting work on GeoArena, I finally took the plunge and rewrote my entire codebase to use Webpack. 🎉🎉

-<span class="emph-special">This rewrite will take forever</span>, I grumbled. <span class="emph-special">If only there had been a blog post explaining why I should use Webpack...</span>
+2 years after starting work on GeoArena, I finally decided to rewrite my entire codebase to use Webpack. <span class="emph-special">This will take forever</span>, I grumbled. <span class="emph-special">If only I'd read a blog post explaining why I should use Webpack...</span>

 Here’s an example of what Webpack lets you do: